 Since every student is entitled to full participation in class without interruption, all students are expected to come to class prepared and on time, and remain for the full class period.
+Please show up on time, stay for the entire class period and be respectful with your cel phone in class.
+If you are absent, check with a classmate to figure out what we did in class.

 RESEARCH PAPER: English 1B shall include an introduction to the library and to basic research strategies, including locating materials, using them effectively and citing them properly.
 A traditional research paper is mandatory.
-The research paper will be your final out-of-class essay that counts for a total of 45% of your final grade.
+The research paper or project will be your final out-of-class essay that counts for a total of 45% of your final grade.
 It will follow MLA format like all out-of-class essays, and will include a Works Cited page.
 The paper will have a number of components, all of which will count toward the final grade, and will be discussed in class.